 Niantic is home to one of the quirkiest used book “stores” in the country.
 And in this Getaway Maven’s view, it’s one of the top Offbeat Attractions on the East Coast.
 The Book Barn is actually three locations – two in town, and the largest, this one, just on the outskirts.

 The Whites purchase around ten thousand books a week (from 11am-6pm daily; just announce the number of boxes you’re selling).
 They sell most for $1 to $5 each.
-Open daily 9am-9pm, except Thanksgiving and Christmas.
+Check website for dates/times open.

 DO: Kayak on the Niantic River @ Three Belles Marina, Niantic

 This stunning landscape is so off the beaten path, even Niantic residents don’t know about it.
 That will change, when outsiders start discovering Smith Cove.
-Do yourself a favor and rent a paddle, pedal or sail kayak for a couple of hours or for the day ($50-$105).
+Do yourself a favor and rent a paddle, pedal or sail kayak for a couple of hours or for the day at Three Belles Marina Outfitters.
 Then, bliss out in Connecticut’s version of Brigadoon.

 WALK: Niantic Bay Boardwalk, Niantic

 Trains wiz by on one side, beaches, the bay, Long Island Sound and the Millstone Nuclear Power Plant are on the other.
-It’s rather surreal, a singular Connecticut experience, and really quite lovely any time of year.
-The 1.1 mile boardwalk begins just under the Route 156 bridge in Cini Park and ends at Hole-In-The-Wall Beach.
+Walking the 1.1 mile Niantic Bay Boardwalk is a rather surreal, singular Connecticut experience, and really quite lovely any time of year.
+The boardwalk begins just under the Route 156 bridge in Cini Park and ends at Hole-In-The-Wall Beach.

 BEACH: Hole in the Wall Beach, Niantic